Disc brake: Mass production

 Disc brakes were most popular on sports cars when they were first introduced since these vehicles are more demanding about brake performance.
-Discs have now become the more common form in most passenger vehicles, although many (particularly lightweight vehicles) use drum brakes on the rear wheels to keep costs and weight down as well as to simplify the provisions for a parking brake.
-As the front brakes perform most of the braking effort, this can be a reasonable compromise.
+Discs have now become the more common form in most passenger vehicles.
+However, many (lightweight vehicles) use drum brakes on the rear wheels to keep costs and weight down as well as to simplify the provisions for a parking brake.
+This can be a reasonable compromise because the front brakes perform most of the braking effort.

 Many early implementations for automobiles located the brakes on the inboard side of the driveshaft, near the differential, while most brakes today are located inside the wheels.
 An inboard location reduces the unsprung weight and eliminates a source of heat transfer to the tires.

-Historically, brake discs were manufactured throughout the world with a strong concentration in Europe and America.
+Historically, brake discs were manufactured worldwide with a concentration in Europe and America.
 Between 1989 and 2005, the manufacturing of brake discs migrated predominantly to China.

 In the U.S.

-In 1963 Studebaker Avanti was made with disc brakes. (the Bendix system was optional on some of the other Studebaker models).
-Front disc brakes became standard equipment in 1965 on the Rambler Marlin (the Bendix units were optional on all American Motors' Rambler Classic and Ambassador models), as well as on the Ford Thunderbird, and the Lincoln Continental.
+In 1963, the Studebaker Avanti was factory-equipped with front disc brakes as standard equipment.
+This Bendix system licensed from Dunlop was also optional on some of the other Studebaker models.
+Front disc brakes became standard equipment on the 1965 Rambler Marlin.
+The Bendix units were optional on all American Motors' Rambler Classic and Ambassador models as well as on the Ford Thunderbird, and the Lincoln Continental.
 A four-wheel disc brake system was also introduced in 1965 on the Chevrolet Corvette Stingray.
-Most U.S. cars switched from front drum brakes to front disk brakes in the late 1970s and early 1980s.
+Most U.S. cars switched from front drum brakes to front disc brakes in the late 1970s and early 1980s.

-Motorcycles

-The first motorcycles to use disc brakes were racing vehicles.
-MV Agusta was the first to offer a front disc brake motorcycle to the public on a small scale in 1965, on their relatively expensive 600 touring motorcycle, using a mechanical brake linkage.
-In 1969 Honda introduced the more affordable CB750, which had a single hydraulically actuated front disc brake (and a rear drum brake), and which sold in huge numbers.
-Disc brakes are now common on motorcycles, mopeds and even mountain bikes.